Commissions and Fees

 WiseBanyan Pricing and Fees

-IRA accounts, on the other hand, are not truly free and come as part of the Tax Protection premium service.
+On the other hand, IRA accounts are not truly free and come as part of the Tax Protection premium service.
 This service costs 0.02% per year, capped at a maximum of $20 per month – still roughly one-tenth of the management fee that most other robo-advisors charge.
 In addition to adding an IRA to your account, this plan includes tax harvesting and the ability to remove specific ETFs from your WiseBanyan holdings.

 The FastMoney premium package costs $2 per month and includes the ability to get instant deposits to your account and, important for many users, to set recurring deposits.
 This package also automatically ensures that your bank account has enough cash before making transfers so that you never get charged overdraft fees.

-The Portfolio Plus package costs $3 per month and gives you expanded access to ETFs, as well as lets you pick and choose what ETFs and asset classes your portfolio is invested in.
+The Portfolio Plus package costs $3 per month and gives you expanded access to ETFs and lets you pick and choose what ETFs and asset classes your portfolio is invested in.
 The expanded list of ETFs includes ETFs for specific industries and sub-sectors, including blockchain, oil and gas, sustainable energy, healthcare, and many more.

 The main display of WiseBanyan gives you an account overview with a broad stokes chart of your investment return.
 While it’s possible to see how your portfolio is allocated among asset classes, there is no way to dive deeper into exploring how particular ETFs or asset classes are faring compared to the broader market.
 Thankfully, since WiseBanyan uses established ETFs rather than a custom mix of stocks, it is possible to do your own research in Morningstar or a similar platform.